dhont/win-usb-creator-linux/README.md

 ## Notes
 - **Important:** The download link for the Windows 11 ISO is only valid for 24 hours.
 You will need to update the script with the new URL if the link expires.
 - Make sure to back up any important data on your USB drive before running the script, as this process will erase all data on the drive.
-- The script checks if the ISO file is already downloaded.
-If it's smaller than 10 MB, it will stop and prompt you to check the URL.
-- The script now includes a check to see if the USB stick is bootable after the `dd` process.
-If `boot-info` is not installed, the script will prompt the user to install it or skip the boot check.
+- The script uses `woeusb` to create the bootable USB drive and checks if it is installed.
+If not, it will prompt to install or exit.
-- The script will verify if the USB drive is bootable by analyzing the output of `bootinfoscript`.